ekmwest/ekmwest-site/src/posts/short-thoughts-2022.md

 Opinions are theories clouded by politics.

-Originality is good for branding, and harmful for usability.
+Originality is good for branding, but harmful for usability.

 Do you really know if you're encouraging confirmity or creativity?